stakater/IngressMonitorController/docs/kubernetes-uptimerobot.md

 IngressMonitorController (IMC) offers exactly these features:

-- Automatically create new URL endpoint monitors when new applications are deployed
+- Automatically create new URL endpoint monitors in UptimeRobot when new applications / services / microservices / REST API's are deployed in Kubernetes
-- Automatically update URL endpoint monitors when applications are changed/updated
+- Automatically update URL endpoint monitors in UptimeRobot when applications / services / microservices / REST API's are changed/updated in Kubernetes
-- Automatically delete URL endpoint monitors when applications are deleted/removed
+- Automatically delete URL endpoint monitors in UptimeRobot when applications / services / microservices / REST API's are deleted/removed in Kubernetes